ArkThis/AHA_ObjectWorld/AHA-Features.md

   * Handling audio channels
   * Handling audio tracks

-If you already think in AHA-MoDOs, then you can pretty much guess and already easily grasp how that would be easily be covered by "AHFX" (Working title for such a kind of filesystem standard):
+If you already think in AHA-Objects, then you can pretty much guess and already easily grasp how that would be easily be covered by "AHFX" (Working title for such a kind of filesystem standard):

-  * Main Audio Object (MoDO):
+  * Main Audio Object (Object):
     This is the one you'd "click on" or select if you'd like to handle "the whole recording" or session.
     It's probably a good idea to come up with some id- or naming-guideline or standards listing to make it clear if an object is an "entry" object.

     It contains at least "the usual/common" metadata fields.
-Which metadata fields/layout that is, may be provided by any MoDO-aware "data browser".
+Which metadata fields/layout that is, may be provided by any Object-aware "data browser".
 Imagine to right-click it, and you'll get the familiar name=value mask for audio productions/recordings.
 Like that.

-    It may contain references (relationships) to other MoDOs for:
+    It may contain references (relationships) to other Objects for:

     * each audio track
     * each audio channel